Tennessee

 When You Can Vote

-Absentee voters: Voters must mail their ballot in time for their county election commission to receive it no later than the close of polls on Election Day.
-Voters must return their ballot by mail (USPS, FedEx, UPS, etc.).
-Hand delivery or handing it to a poll worker during early voting or on Election Day is not permitted.
+Absentee voters: Voters must return their absentee ballot by mail in time for their county election commission to receive it no later than the close of polls in the county on Election Day.
+You must return your absentee ballot by mail (USPS, FedEx, UPS, etc.) to your county election commission.
+Hand delivery to the commission or handing it to an election official during early voting or at a polling place is not permitted.

 Where You Can Vote